-- 1) Upon satisfactory completion of the written proposal, the student will make an oral presentation of their proposal that is open to all members of the Graduate Program in Pharmaceutical Sciences, both faculty and graduate students. - a) The oral exams will begin in September, with a date and time to be set by the Graduate Program Office and based solely on the availability of the Grading Committee.
+- Upon satisfactory completion of the written proposal, the student will make an oral presentation of their proposal to all members of the Graduate Program in Pharmaceutical Sciences, both faculty and graduate students. - a) The oral exams will begin in September, with a date and time to be set by the Graduate Program Office and based solely on the availability of the Grading Committee.
 The Graduate Program Office will establish the time and date for each student to defend their oral exams.
 No rescheduling will be allowed, except under extreme circumstances (e.g. medical reasons).
-Any rescheduling must be approved by the Grading Committee. - b) The first part of the oral examination will be a approximately 45 minute public presentation of the proposal.
+Any rescheduling must be approved by the Grading Committee. - b) The first part of the oral examination will be a 25-minute public presentation of the proposal.
 The student is expected to address any weaknesses of the proposal as identified by the Grading Committee in the summary statement. - c) Following the oral presentation, there will be a 5-minute public question and answer session, where faculty and students can ask questions.
 At the end of the public questioning, there will be a closed-door question and answer period involving only the student and his/her Grading Committee.
 While the proposal will serve as a starting point, questions may cover any topic that the grading committee deems appropriate.
 In this process, the student will have the opportunity to formally reply to reviewer comments in the summary statement.
 The student will be able to state their agreements or disagreements with the judgment of the committee, offering evidence to support his/her/their arguments.
 The length of the closed questioning session, is left to the discretion of the Grading Committee. - d) At the end of the questioning period, the student will be dismissed from the room and the grading committee will evaluate the student's performance, rating it as "approve to advance to candidacy" or "disapprove to advance to candidacy".
 The student is deemed to have passed the exam if there are no more than two ratings of "disapprove".
-The findings of the Grading Committee will be immediately communicated to the student.
+The findings of the Grading Committee will be immediately communicated to the student. - e) The oral exam will be counted toward one of the four seminars that are required for completion of the core curriculum.

-- 2) Should a student receive two or more "disapprove to advance to candidacy" ratings, they will discuss the deficiencies with the Grading Committee. - a) The student will then schedule a re-examination with the full grading committee, to take place no less than two weeks and no more than four weeks from the date of the initial oral examination.
-At that time, a revised presentation will be followed by an open-ended question and answer period. - b) The re-examination will not require a public presentation.
+- 2) Should a student receive three or more "disapprove to advance to candidacy" ratings, they will discuss the deficiencies with the Grading Committee. - a) The student will then schedule a re-examination with the full grading committee, to take place no less than two weeks and no more than four weeks from the date of the initial oral examination.
+At that time, a revised presentation will be followed by an open-ended question and answer period. - b) The re-examination will take place in private.
 The Graduate Program Advisor, upon consultation with the Grading Committee Chair, will appoint an observer, at the rank of Associate Professor or above, during re-examination.
 Should a student receive three or more "disapprove to advance to candidacy" ratings on the re-examination, they will either be dismissed from the program or given the option to petition to the Graduate Program Committee for entrance into the Master's Degree Program in Pharmaceutical Sciences.